Nitsou/KhanAcademy/README.md

-# KhanAcademy
+# Khan Academy
-Answers of the exercises
+Answers of the coding exercises (HTML, JS, SQL).